 When we are anxious, we often think or say things to ourselves inside our mind.
 These are sometimes called worries or anxious thoughts.
-In this booklet we call this worries.
+In this booklet we call these worries.

-These worries sometimes go around and around in our mind and can be difficult to stop.
+Worries can go around and around in our mind and can be difficult to stop.